Overview

 Real-time traces are one of Laminar’s most powerful features, allowing you to see spans as they’re being executed without waiting for the top-level span to complete.
-This provides immediate visibility into trace data during development and debugging processes, which is especially valuable when:
+This provides immediate visibility into trace data during development and debugging processes, which is especially valuable when:- Working with long-running operations

 , which buffers and sends traces in batches to optimize performance: